civican/legisinfo/44-1/bills/C-20/bill_text.md

     that it is otherwise required by the circumstances of the case.

-  **(7)** The parties, and any other person who satisfies the Commission that they have a substantial and direct interest in a complaint before the Commission, must be allowed an opportunity, in person or by legal counsel, to present evidence, cross-examine witnesses and make representations at the hearing.
+  **(7)** The parties **and the union representatives for the RCMP employee or CBSA employee, as the case may be, whose conduct is the subject matter of the complaint**, and any other person who satisfies the Commission that they have a substantial and direct interest in a complaint before the Commission, must be allowed an opportunity, in person or by legal counsel, to present evidence, cross-examine witnesses and make representations at the hearing.

   **(8)** The Commission must permit any person who gives evidence at a hearing to be represented by legal counsel.